- How is Presto different from Hive?

 Where can I find the Presto Server Bootstrap logs?¶

 ec2-user can see the Presto Server Bootstrap logs in

 The QDS account admin can see the Presto Server Bootstrap logs by logging into the cluster when the

 Customer Public SSH Key is configured in the cluster’s security settings.
-For more information, see modify-security-settings.
+For more information, see Advanced Configuration: Modifying Security Settings (AWS).